-Analyzing the employee engagement levels of 252 diverse companies, Morgan found that companies investing in the employee experience earned four times the average profit and more than two times the average revenue of those that didn’t, or simply paid lip service.
+Analysing the employee engagement levels of 252 diverse companies, Morgan found that companies investing in the employee experience earned four times the average profit and more than two times the average revenue of those that didn’t, or simply paid lip service.

 Viewing HR and talent management as purely an administrative process is downright dangerous.
-If your company’s employee experience management fails to sustainably engage employees and meet their needs, your organization is at a severe disadvantage:
+If your company’s employee experience management fails to sustainably engage employees and meet their needs, your organisation is at a severe disadvantage:

 Loyalty and goodwill among your employees will plummet

 Top-tier talent will jump ship to competitors offering a superior workplace experience

 And your employees will be stuck with outdated skills and practices, directly impacting productivity and business performance